dotnet/AspNetCore.Docs/aspnetcore/security/anti-request-forgery.md

 ### Extending Antiforgery

 The [IAntiForgeryAdditionalDataProvider](https://docs.microsoft.com/aspnet/core/api/microsoft.aspnetcore.antiforgery.iantiforgeryadditionaldataprovider) type allows developers to extend the behavior of the anti-XSRF system by round-tripping additional data in each token.
 The [GetAdditionalData](https://docs.microsoft.com/aspnet/core/api/microsoft.aspnetcore.antiforgery.iantiforgeryadditionaldataprovider#Microsoft_AspNetCore_Antiforgery_IAntiforgeryAdditionalDataProvider_GetAdditionalData_Microsoft_AspNetCore_Http_HttpContext_) method is called each time a field token is generated, and the return value is embedded within the generated token.
 An implementer could return a timestamp, a nonce, or any other value and then call [ValidateAdditionalData](https://docs.microsoft.com/aspnet/core/api/microsoft.aspnetcore.antiforgery.iantiforgeryadditionaldataprovider#Microsoft_AspNetCore_Antiforgery_IAntiforgeryAdditionalDataProvider_ValidateAdditionalData_Microsoft_AspNetCore_Http_HttpContext_System_String_) to validate this data when the token is validated.
-The client's username is already embedded in the generated tokens, so there is no need to include this information.
-If a token includes supplemental data but no `IAntiForgeryAdditionalDataProvider` has been configured, the supplemental data is not validated.
+The client's username is already embedded in the generated tokens, so there's no need to include this information.
+If a token includes supplemental data but no `IAntiForgeryAdditionalDataProvider` has been configured, the supplemental data isn't validated.

 ## Fundamentals